habitry/habitry_source/Habitry.md

 - 14 check-ins per habit.
 - 10 or so group communications per habit.
 - 1 personal message per week to promote motivation quality.
-- 1 written summary of the habit upon completion
+- 1 written summary of the habit upon completion.

 ##### What You’ll Need
 - A medium where participants can talk together (the Habitry Platform or Facebook groups, forums, a whiteboard, etc).